 What Is Success As An Artist

-Before you can achieve success as an artist you have to know the definition of success and decide what success means to you personally.
+Before achieving success as an artist, you have to know the definition of success and decide what success means to you personally.

 Success has a different meaning for everyone.